 - A transcript from your high school (an unofficial transcript is fine if an official transcript cannot be uploaded or emailed).

-Applications to the Iowa Young Writers’ Studio will be accepted via Submittable, an online submissions manager, during a two-week Application Period in February, 2015.
-We will begin accepting application materials via Submittable at 8 AM on Monday, February 2, 2015 and stop accepting application materials at 5 PM on Friday, February 13, 2015.
+Applications to the Iowa Young Writers’ Studio will be accepted via Submittable, an online submissions manager, during a one-week Application Period in February, 2016.
+We will begin accepting application materials via Submittable at 8 AM central time on Monday, February 1, 2016 and stop accepting application materials at 8 AM central time on Monday, February 8, 2016.
 Application materials will not be accepted before or after the Application Period.
 During the Application Period, you must complete these 3 steps:

 STEP 1: Register free at Submittable and enter your basic information.
 You will be taken to the Iowa Young Writers’ Studio application.
 You will be asked a few more questions and have the opportunity to upload your writing sample and statement of purpose (Microsoft Word document or PDF only).
 Please upload your writing sample and statement of purpose as separate files.